From Born Not Knowing Better

 Prophets don't write and sound off for themselves.
 They write and sound off because God tells them to.
 I'm often perfectly content with the insights the Lord gives me, but then, oh my, he wants me to make them intelligible to others.
 This takes discipline, that takes discipline about 23-30 hours per Preaching Hour.

 I like artists.
 They are like prophets.
-From what I gather, their biggest challenge isn't in creating their art, the way they want, it's is keeping its true inspiration and also making it capable of being received by someone besides themselves.
-Again they might be happiest creating for themselves and God, but then again they are driven, ask God why, and compelled to share it, not necessarily for fame and fortune.
+From what I gather, their biggest challenge isn't in creating their art, the way they want, it's is keeping it true to it's original inspiration and at the same time somehow also making it capable of being received by someone besides themselves.
+Again they might be happiest creating for themselves and God, but then again they are driven, ask God why, and compelled to share it, not necessarily for fame and fortune, but for other people too.

-It's counterintuitive but true inspiration always starts with an individual, but it's almost always communal.
-It requires great discipline and wisdom to be shared.
+It's counterintuitive but true inspiration always starts with an individual, but it's almost always ends up communal.
+It requires great discipline and wisdom to share something inspired.

 Many of us Christians have good isnpired ideas and gifts and talents and all the rest, but it seems that only the disciplined ones overcome challenges, and are not afraid of picking up their cross and getting something done regarding the mission.